SWvheerden/tari/RFC/src/RFC-0241_AtomicSwapXMR.md

 ### XTR payment

-If Alice and Bob are happy with all the committed values.
-Alice will create a Tari UTXO with the script mentioned above.
-And because Bob already gave her the required signatures for his part of the refund transaction, Alice can easily compute the required aggregated signatures by adding the parts together so that she has all the knowledge to spend this after the lock expires.
+If Alice and Bob are happy with all the committed values, Alice will construct the Tari UTXO with the correct [script](#tariscript) and publish the containing transaction to the blockchain.
+Because Bob already gave her the required signatures for his part of the refund transaction, Alice can easily compute the required aggregated signatures by adding the parts together so that she has all the knowledge to spend this after the lock expires.

 ### XMR Payment

-If Bob cab see that Alice has published the Tari UTXO with the correct script, Bob can go ahead and publish the Monero UTXO with the aggregate key \\(X = X_a + X_b \\).
+When Bob sees that the Tari UTXO that Alice created is mined on the Tari blockchain with the correct script, he can go ahead and publish the Monero UTXO with the aggregate key \\(Xm = Xm_a + Xm_b \\).

 ### Claim XTR

-If Alice can see that Bob published the Monero UTXO to the correct aggregate key \\(X\\).
-She does not yet have the required key \\(x_b \\) to claim the Monero.
-But she can now provide Bob with the following allowing him to spend the Tari UTXO:
+When Alice sees that the Monero UTXO that Bob created is mined on the Monero blockchain containing the correct aggregate key \\(Xm\\), she can provide Bob with the following allowing him to spend the Tari UTXO:

 * Script signature for the swap transaction \\((a_{Ssa}\\, b_{Ssa}), R_{Ssa}\\)
 * Metadata signature for swap transaction \\((b_{Msa}, R_{Msa})\\)
 * Script offset for swap transaction \\( \so_{sa} \\)

+She does not have the missing key \\(x_b \\) to claim the Monero yet, but it will be revealed when Bob claims the Tari.

 Alice constructs for the swap transaction.
 $$